Lasantha Wickrematunge: Investigation

 After the elections, Rajapaska requested his departure to be postponed claiming an urgent matter regarding national security.
 Investigations on assassinations, abductions and assaults on journalist after the fall of the Rajapaksa government revealed that Gotabaya directed a death squad to attack journalists that was outside the Army command structure during this time 17 journalists and media workers were killed and others were either assaulted or abducted.

-In July 2016, it was revealed that Dias, who worked as a Chauffeur for Wickrematunge had been blindfolded and abducted by an Army Intelligence officer.
+In July 2016, it was revealed by investigators that Dias, who worked as a Chauffeur for Wickrematunge had been blindfolded and abducted by an Army Intelligence officer.
 Dias, told investigators he was often intoxicated and had been openly alleging that Gotabaya Rajapaksa was behind the assassination of his boss.

-Dias was traced and questioned by investigators.
+Dias was traced and questioned by police.
 He agreed to identify the person who abducted him in a lineup.
-Dias told the Criminal Investigation Department (Sri Lanka) that the assailant “looked just like his Uncle”.
+Dias told the Criminal Investigation Department (Sri Lanka) that the assailant "looked just like his Uncle".
 After working with a sketch artist, a key suspect was traced and soon identified by Dias.